-- 6.1 Authorising Officers are reminded of the guidance relating to the retention and destruction of confidential material as described in paragraph 5.2.9.3 above. - 6.2 Authorising Officers are responsible for ensuring that authorisations undergo timely reviews and are cancelled promptly after directed surveillance activity is no longer necessary. - 6.3 Authorising Officers must ensure that the relevant details of each authorisation are sent to the designated officer for registration as described in paragraph 8 below. - 6.4 The authorised officer should retain applications for directed surveillance for 5 years.
-Where it is believed that the records could be relevant to pending or future criminal proceedings, they should be retained for a suitable further period, commensurate to any subsequent review.

-- Authorising officers must ensure compliance with the appropriate data protection requirements and the relevant codes of practice in the handling and storage of material.
+- 6.1 Authorising Officers are reminded of the guidance relating to the retention and destruction of confidential material as described in paragraph 5.2.9.3 above. - 6.2 Authorising Officers are responsible for ensuring that authorisations undergo timely reviews and are cancelled promptly after directed surveillance activity is no longer necessary.
+It is good practice for a cancellation application to describe the activity undertaken, any material acquired and how that material is to be managed. - 6.3 Authorising Officers must ensure that the relevant details of each authorisation are sent to the designated officer for registration as described in paragraph 8 below. - The authorised officer should retain applications for directed surveillance for 5 years.
+Where it is believed that the records could be relevant to pending or future criminal proceedings, they should be retained for a suitable further period, commensurate to any subsequent review. - 6.5 Authorising officers must ensure compliance with the appropriate data protection requirements and the relevant codes of practice in the handling and storage of material.
 Where material is obtained by surveillance, which is wholly unrelated to a criminal or other investigation or to any person who is the subject of the investigation, and there is no reason to believe it will be relevant to future civil or criminal proceedings, it should be destroyed immediately.
-Consideration of whether or not unrelated material should be destroyed is the responsibility of the Authorising Officer. - 6.6 There is nothing in RIPA that prevents material obtained through the proper use of the authorisation procedures from being used in other investigations.
+Consideration of whether or not unrelated material should be destroyed is the responsibility of the Authorising Officer.

+6.6 There is nothing in RIPA that prevents material obtained through the proper use of the authorisation procedures from being used in other investigations.
 However, you should always bear in mind that the purpose of your surveillance is governed by its authorisation.
 If the purpose changes, you will need to seek a new authorisation.